 Presentation Crop Husbandry and Environment (pdf)

 - Applied Genetics and Breeding

-In this research area, we survey the genetic diversity, habitat and evolution over time of plant populations.
-Relationships between and among genetic sources are applied to breeding.
-This breeding research includes development and use of molecular markers, embryo rescue, polyploidization and protoplast fusion.
-We make (interspecific) crosses with improved disease resistance, better use of nutrients, drought resistance, and more.
+This group maps the genetic diversity and habitat and time evolution of plant populations.
+Affinities within and between genetic sources get applications in breeding.
+The breeding research involves the development and use of molecular markers, embryo rescue, polyploidizaton and protoplast fusion.
+We make (interspecific) crossings with improved disease resistance, nutrient or water use, among others..

 Technology and Food Science Unit